cloudflare/workers-docs/content/reference/apis/html-rewriter.md

 Since we perform zero-copy streaming parsing, text chunks are not the same thing as text nodes in the lexical tree.
 A lexical tree text node can be represented by multiple chunks, as they arrive over the wire from the origin.

 Consider the following markup: `<div>Hey.
 How are you?</div>`.
 It's possible that the Workers script won't receive the entire text node from the origin at once; instead, the `text` element handler will be invoked for each received part of the text node.
 For example, the handler might be invoked with "Hey.
 How ", then "are you?".
-When the last chunk arrives, the text's `lastInTextNode` property will be set to true.
+When the last chunk arrives, the text's `lastInTextNode` property will be set to `true`.
 Developers should make sure to concatenate these chunks together.

 #### Properties

-- `removed`: a boolean indicating whether the element has been removed or replaced by one of the previous handlers.
+- `removed`:`Boolean` indicating whether the element has been removed or replaced by one of the previous handlers.
 - `text: String`: Read-only, text content of the chunk.
 Could be empty if the chunk is the last chunk of the text node.
-- `lastInTextNode: Boolean`: Read-only, specifies whether the chunk is the last chunk of the text node.
+- `lastInTextNode`: `Boolean`: Read-only, specifies whether the chunk is the last chunk of the text node.

 #### Methods